 “I know little snippets here and there,” says the creator of Mrs Brown’s Boys at the start of his episode of Who Do You Think You Are?, “but not enough to be able to go: ‘This is the definitive truth.’”

 Over the next few days, this will change radically as Brendan returns to Dublin and learns not just what happened, but even puts a name to his grandfather’s killer.

 It’s a story with its roots in the Irish War of Independence (1919-21), when the Irish Republican Army (IRA) used guerilla tactics to oppose British rule in Ireland, a conflict that would ultimately lead to the creation of the Irish Free State in 1922.
 Brendan had long thought Peter was the victim of “a casual shooting” by soldiers in a time of violence.

-However, as he reads a newspaper report of the killing, it’s clear this isn’t correct.
+However, as he reads an old newspaper report of the killing, it’s clear this isn’t correct.
 Peter was shot in the early hours of the morning at his hardware shop.
 This was a deliberate killing, a hit.
 And why was there a note at the scene of the crime, apparently from the IRA, accusing Peter of being a “traitor to Ireland”?

 This wasn’t true.
 Rather, Peter was assassinated by the British Auxiliary Division, a unit made up largely of former British soldiers that conducted clandestine paramilitary operations.
 The note was an attempt to smear Peter.
 It didn’t work.
 He was honoured with a nationalist funeral.

 His widow, Annie, wrote to the Dublin Corporation, the city government, in part to defend her husband’s reputation: “I seek not vengeance, I only ask for justice and truth.”